 This policy is intended to spell out the responsibilities of the University and its employees and establish a framework for ethical conduct when issues covered by this policy arise.
 While employees are encouraged to consider the potential market value of their inventions, they shall not be held liable for failing to recognize a potentially patentable invention.

 Employees of the University may create patentable discoveries during the course of their employment with the University.
 It is desirable in some cases to seek patent protection for these works and discoveries.
 Licensing the use of the property provides an opportunity for both income to the inventor and financial returns for the University.
 This patent policy applies to all University employees.
-For the purpose of this policy, "employee" shall be defined as any person who uses University resources and any intellectual property which involves use of those resources with the exception of student activities associated with coursework.
+For the purpose of this policy, "employee" shall be defined as any person who uses University resources and any intellectual property that involves use of those resources with the exception of student activities associated with coursework.
 For the purpose of this policy, the term of "employment" shall be defined by the time period when University resources are used for the development of any potentially patentable intellectual property.
 Upon termination of employment (as defined herein), the employee shall have a duty to disclose to the University all potentially patentable projects in which the University may have a property interest.
 This disclosure can be achieved through an employee exit interview, or by the employee's self-disclosure.
 This paragraph is applicable to patent applications made within the first year after employment ends at UDM.
 The University's claims on patentable projects end 366 days after disclosure or the end of employment as defined herein, whichever is later.

 A. Patent Committee

-(1) On an as needed basis (given that UDM is principally focused on teaching, this will most likely be on a case by case basis, though the University may form a standing committee if it so chooses), the University administration shall form a Patent Committee (hereafter referred to as "the Committee") which shall serve as an advisory committee to the President on all University patent related matters.
+(1) On an as needed basis (given that UDM is principally focused on teaching, this will most likely be on a case by case basis, though the University may form a standing committee if it so chooses), the University administration shall form a Patent Committee (hereafter referred to as "the Committee") which shall serve as an advisory committee to the president on all University patent related matters.

 (2) This Committee shall evaluate each intellectual property for potential commercial value and decide that the University either seek protection and commercialize that intellectual property or relinquish University rights to that property.
 The Committee reserves the right to employ outside consultants who possess the necessary expertise to evaluate the potential commercial value of a particular intellectual property submitted for review.